 After you incorporate your revisions and have completed all your rewriting, now it’s time to let that baby go and hand it off to an editor.
 Yes.
 I highly recommend that you spend the dough to have a professional handle your NaNo kid at this point.
 Here’s why: you’ve been living with this unruly child for how long?
 You’ve read it how many times?
 You’re too close to it at this point.
 You could probably recite all 111,000 words in your sleep.
 Chances are, that familiarity will make finding errors and mishaps very hard, if not nigh on impossible.
 There’s science to back this up: “Why It’s So Hard to Catch Your Own Typos,” Wired, August 12, 2014.

 So, get that second pair of eyes.
 Send in the cleanup crew, and congratulate yourself (again) at this point.
 You have created worlds and moved mountains!
 You have built an entire story from nothing and life by mere thought!
 How amazing!

-And, to show you just how proud, I’m creating a HUGE discount on all of my editing services for my fellow WriMos.
+And, to show you just how proud I am of you, I’m creating a HUGE discount on all of my editing services for my fellow WriMos.
 Just apply for a spot, shoot me a screenshot of your win, and you’re in like Flynn.
 HURRY!
-This discounted price ends December 31, 2021.
+This discounted price ends December 31, 2022.

 Hurry, hurry, hurry!
 Go, go, go!